 • Add olive oil and butter to a stock pot over medium heat.

-• Once hot, add the whole garlic, diced onion, oregano, salt, pepper and red pepper flakes.
+• Once hot, add the whole garlic, diced onion, oregano, kosher salt, pepper and red pepper flakes.
 Stir well.
+Saute until the onions are translucent.
+About 10 minutes.

 • Next, deglaze the pan with white wine.
 Simmer until the alcohol begins to cook off.
 About 3-4 minutes.

-• Then, add the clam juice, 1 can of whole peeled tomatoes with juice, water, and seafood stock.
+Then, add the clam juice, 1 can of whole peeled tomatoes with juice, water, and seafood stock.
 Break down the tomatoes using a wooden spoon.
+Add the bay leaves.

 • Bring to a light boil, reduce the heat to a simmer before you begin to add the seafood.
 Stir occasionally.
 Taste the broth to see if it needs more seasoning.